Many people in Ireland believe the 'Sunny South East' is

 Wexford Town

-Afterwards the visitor is spoiled for choice as to where to eat in Wexford Town.
+Afterwards the visitor is spoiled for choice as to where

-Greenacres Restaurant and Food Store is one of the best places to eat in the country.
+Many in Ireland reckon Greenacres Restaurant and Food Store is one of the best places to eat in the country.

 Only the finest quality seasonal produce is used in their cooking, and it's no wonder people keep going back for more.